laravel-enso/documentation/docs/frontEnd/transitions.md

 A collection of Vue transitions

 ## Usage
-Unless where specified otherwise, the components can be used outside of the Enso ecosystem.
+The components can be used outside of the Enso ecosystem.

 ### bulma/Fade.vue
 A reusable fade transition.